JoaoBarroso92/javardizer/README.md

 [logo]: READMEIMG/READMEIMG_Javardizer.png "Title Text"

-JAVARDIZER is a project developed by five code cadets from <Academia de Código_> at OportoUNITY, class <56_ASYNCtomatics>.
+-JAVARDIZER is a project developed by five code cadets from <Academia de Código_> at OportoUNITY, class <56_ASYNCtomatics>.
 Project proposed in the seventh week of the bootcamp and concluded in a weekend.

-It is a text based game, inspired by the quiz style, with 10 questions about software engineering.
+-It is a text based game, inspired by the quiz style, with 10 questions about software engineering.

 # Team Advice

-Please have as much fun playing as we have doing it!
+-Please have as much fun playing as we have doing it!